Eliminate 90% of Decision Interruptions and Reclaim 8 Hours a Week: Decision Protocol for $70K–$100K Operators

 Total protocol time: 2 hours

-This protocol works when kept simple.
+The 2-Hour Decision Protocol works when kept simple.
 Here’s what breaks it.

-What it is: Building decision trees with 15-20 rules per category, trying to cover every scenario
+What it is: building decision trees with 15–20 rules per category, trying to cover every scenario.

-What it is: Rules that say “decide what’s best” without clear criteria
+What it is: rules that say “decide what’s best” without clear criteria.

 Why it happens: “It’s self-explanatory.”